 However, some gardening aficionados believe that late fall and winter are ideal times to mulch your backyard or garden.
 A few things influence the decision between spring and fall.

-When the following conditions exist, it is preferable to apply mulch in the spring.
+When the following conditions exist, applying mulch in the spring is preferable.

 - Adding mulch to your garden or backyard in the spring can give it a clean, fresh look.
-The mulch’s color will complement your flowers, herbs, and vegetables brilliantly.
-In the fall and winter, the soil is dull, and mulch does not appear appealing.
+The mulch’s color will brilliantly complement your flowers, herbs, and vegetables.
+The soil is dull in the fall and winter, and mulch does not appear appealing.

-- If you live in a dry environment, you can spread mulch in the early spring.
+- You can spread mulch in the early spring if you live in a dry environment.
 If the winter has been very wet, you may want to postpone spreading mulch until mid or late spring, as doing so too soon will trap moisture and harm the growing plants’ roots.

-- If you have a problem with aggressive weeds, applying mulch in the spring is better.
-Weeds sprout in the spring, and blocking sunlight is an effective way to eliminate them without using hazardous chemicals that could harm your vegetables and flowers.
+- Applying mulch in the spring is better if you have a problem with aggressive weeds.
+Weeds sprout in the spring, and blocking sunlight effectively eliminates them without using hazardous chemicals that could harm your vegetables and flowers.

 It is preferable to apply mulch in the fall or winter if the following conditions exist:

-- If you are busy planting in the spring, it may be good to add your mulch in the fall.
+- If you are busy planting in the spring, adding your mulch in the fall may be good.

 - If the winter is exceptionally cold, you may want to add mulch in the fall or winter to insulate the roots of the plants.